-The Greek island of Crete has always been a perfect destination for a relaxing holiday.
+The Greek island of Crete has always been the perfect destination for a relaxing holiday.
 It’s full of exciting experiences and is ideal for any kind of traveller.
 In fact, there are so many incredible things to do in Crete that it can be kind of overwhelming to decide where to go on the island!